Enhance compressed ARC performance

 Compressed ARC performance is more question to upstream FreeBSD or even OpenZFS, it it out of scope of FreeNAS, but I'll leave it here, hoping to play with it later.

-#4 Updated by Nick Wolff almost 2 years ago
+#4 Updated by Nick Wolff over 2 years ago

 CTL source code list a potential performance improvement(see below) in pulling data directly from to avoid a second buffer.
 This get's complicated by compressed arc but we need to make sure we are not adding additional memcpys into code path and ideally it would be nice to do this when arc isn't compressed.